DahyannAraya/CDS_Warm_up/CDS_Warm_Up/README.md

 Welcome to our UNSEQUA documentation, integrating robust impact assessment tools with the valuable climate data from the Copernicus Climate Change Service (C3S) with CLIMADA ETH.
 We provide two comprehensive notebooks that serve as a foundational gateway into the world of climate impact analysis.

-## Install and Access Data documentation - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data
+## Installation and Data Access Documentation - Integration of CLIMADA Impact Assessment with Copernicus Climate Change Service (C3S) data

 **This first book provides guidance on installing CLIMADA and the Copernicus API for accessing data from the Copernicus Data Store (CDS).
 It also demonstrates how to explore, select, and download data from the CDS:**